 Antidepressants can cause unpleasant side effects, some of which are worse to begin with.
 Some can be dangerous when used with other drugs.
 Of the various types available, SSRIs (selective serotonin reuptake inhibitors, such as Cipramil or Prozac) are usually the preferred first choice because, they are usually better tolerated than some of the other antidepressants.
 But if these do not suit you for any reason, there are other types to try, which work in slightly different ways (see Making sense of antidepressants).

-If you are having psychotic symptoms (see p.6), your GP may refer you to a psychiatrist who may prescribe an antipsychotic drug, such as quetiapine (Seroquel).
-(See Making sense of antipsychotics for more information).
+If you are having psychotic symptoms, your doctor may refer you to a psychiatrist who may prescribe an antipsychotic drug, such as quetiapine (Seroquel).

 Befriending, peer support and volunteering schemes